aws-observability/aws-o11y-recipes/docs/recipes/metrics-explorer-filter-by-tags.md

 # Using Amazon CloudWatch Metrics explorer to aggregate and visualize metrics filtered by resource tags

-In this recipe we show you how to use Metrics explorer to filter, aggregate, and visualize metrics by resource tags and resource properties - [Use metrics explorer to monitor resources by their tags and properties][metrics-explorer]
+In this recipe we show you how to use Metrics explorer to filter, aggregate, and visualize metrics by resource tags and resource properties - [Use metrics explorer to monitor resources by their tags and properties][metrics-explorer].

-</br>There are number of ways to create visualizations with Metrics explorer; in this walkthrough we simply leverage the AWS Console.
+There are number of ways to create visualizations with Metrics explorer; in this walkthrough we simply leverage the AWS Console.

 !!! note
     This guide will take approximately 5 minutes to complete.